Walk up Snowdon via The Rhyd Ddu Path

 Time: 3 hours

 Start and Finish: Rhyd Ddu - Snowdon Summit

-Pub and tearoom in the village, WC at car park.
+There’s a pub, Cwellyn Arms, and a tearoom in the village, WC at car park.

 Businesses Near Snowdon: